cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/azuread.md

 ## Force user interaction during WARP reauthentication

-You can require users to re-enter their credentials into Azure AD whenever they [re-authenticate their WARP session](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-sessions/).
+You can require users to re-enter their credentials into Microsoft Entra whenever they [re-authenticate their WARP session](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-sessions/).
 To configure this setting, make a [`PUT` request](/api/operations/access-identity-providers-update-an-access-identity-provider) and set the `prompt` parameter to either `login` or `select_account`.

 ## Example API Configuration